Catherinerezi/ecommerce-data-analysis/README.md

 ### Data Understanding

+This repository analyses a real-world e-commerce transactions dataset.
+Each row records a line item from an order, capturing what was bought, when, where, and at what price.
+Before any modelling or visualisation, the data are profiled, cleaned, and enriched to ensure that downstream findings are trustworthy and actionable.

 | Column        | Type     | Meaning                                    | Notes & Handling |
 |:--------------|:---------|:-------------------------------------------|:-----------------|
 | InvoiceNo     | int/str  | Unique invoice identifier                   | Dropped (ID only) |